-1. Monitoring - Influent monitoring shall be conducted at the facility headworks at the effluent end of the influent grinder or bar screen.
-All effluent monitoring shall be conducted at a location following the last treatment unit in the treatment process as to be representative of end-of-pipe effluent characteristics.
-Effluent monitoring shall be performed at the effluent end of the chlorine contact chamber following the dechlorination point.
+Monitoring - All influent monitoring must be conducted at facility headworks following grit removal and influent screening.
+All effluent monitoring must be conducted at a location following the last treatment unit in the treatment process as to be representative of end-of-pipe effluent characteristics.
+Effluent monitoring must be performed at the effluent end of the chlorine contact chamber following the dechlorination point.
 Any change in sampling location must be approved by the Department in writing.